Is Your Roku Remote Not Working? Here are the Top Fixes

 - Try using the mobile app to see if the remote is not working.

 You have a faulty remote if the box does not see the remote signal and the mobile app works.
 If you can borrow a remote for now, go ahead, but it would be best to replace it ASAP.

 If you see the Roku device flashing when you press a button on the remote, the remote is not the problem.
 If this is the case, try a factory reset of the Roku device.
 This process is a last resort, but if you’re sure the remote works and the box isn’t responding, it may be your only option.
 This scenario is especially true if the device doesn’t respond to the mobile app.

 Techniques for Enhanced Roku Remotes

-- Re-pair the device with the mobile app.
+- Pair the device again with the mobile app.
 Occasionally, the Enhanced Roku remote will drop the pairing and stop working.
-If this happens, use the Roku Controller App and access the Roku Settings menu.
-Select to pair a new remote and repeat the re-pairing process above.
-This ‘frees up’ the box to work with the remote again.
+If this happens, use the “Roku Controller App” and access the “Roku Settings” menu.
+Select to pair a new remote and repeat the pairing process above.
+This action releases the box to work with the remote again.

-Additional Tips for Repairing Your Remote
+Additional Tips for Repairing Your Roku Remote

 Here are additional tips to remedy your Roku remote problem in a pinch.

 - Perform a power drain on your Roku remote.
 Remove the batteries, press and hold any button on the remote for 10-30 seconds, and then reinsert the batteries and test the remote.
 Sometimes a short can occur in electronics from aberrant charge buildup in components.